 His art is influenced by surrealism wherever it can be found in the art world: ” I hope viewers interpret my work with an open mind and take away a slight sense of bewilderment, fascination and love for all organic life forms.”
 (Douglas Hebert)

 He grew up in Berkley, Michigan where he successfully acquired his BFA in drawing from Siena Heights University in 1999 and did his graduate work at Wayne State University.
-He acquired his teaching certificate at Wayne State in 2006 and moved to Phoenix, Arizona where he teaches art at Amberlea Elementary School.
+He acquired his teaching certificate at Wayne State in 2006 and moved to Phoenix, Arizona where he teaches art at Esperanza Elementary School, in Deer Valley.
 In his spare time he teaches special needs kids at the Focus comic free art camp.

-He has a deep interest in wildlife and organic forms and the convergence of art and bio sciences.
+He has a deep interest in wildlife, nature, the environment and sustainability.
 Douglas grew up surrounded by Wild life and pets in his personal and professional life ( he worked many years at a pet shop caring for a exotic animals and reptiles).
 He continues to spend time studying animals in their natural habitat and at zoos and aquariums.
 He encourages his art students to take an interest in animal conservation and the environment.

 He is an award winning ceramic sculptor earning First Place in the Arizona Artists Guild Associates Body of Work Juried Exhibition and was an AAG artist of the month candidate.
 In 2015, he became a board member and sculpture group head at the Arizona Artists Guild.